buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: Instantaneous

-You invoke Cattalm's wrath upon your adversary.
+You invoke Cattalm' \*\*s wrath upon your adversary.
 The target creature takes 4d6 fire damage and must make a Will Saving Throw or suffer a -1d6 penalty to their next skill check, Attack Roll, or Saving Throw, and the caster increases their Fate Points pool by one.

 **For every two Magic Critical Success obtained** in the Magic Check, you can affect another creature.

-### Cattalm's Slap
+### Cattalm' \*\*s Slap

 * **Magic List**: Evocation
 * **Level**: 1, Uncommon